Jump to content

 Aftermath

-On January 3, 1991, Gore was sworn in to the 102nd United States Congress by then–Vice President Dan Quayle alongside his fellow Senator-elects.[13]
-After being elected Vice President in the 1992 presidential election Gore resigned from his Senate seat on January 2, 1993.[14]
+On January 3, 1991, Gore was sworn in to the 102nd United States Congress by then–Vice President Dan Quayle alongside his fellow Senators-elect.[20]
+After being elected Vice President in the 1992 presidential election, Gore resigned from his Senate seat on January 2, 1993.[21]
+Harlan Mathews was appointed to replace him by Tennessee Governor Ned McWherter.[22]
+In the 1994 special election for the seat, the remainder of Gore's term was won by Republican Fred Thompson who defeated Democrat Jim Cooper.[23]

-As of the 2024 election cycle, this was the last time the Democrats won a Senate election in Tennessee.[15]
-It is the most recent Senate election in Tennessee in which several counties, including Knox County and Hamilton County, went to the Democratic candidate.[16]
-Beginning with the 1994 elections the Democrat party struggled in the state.[17]
+As of the 2024 election cycle, this was the last time the Democrats won a Senate election in Tennessee.[24]
+It is the most recent Senate election in Tennessee in which several counties, including Knox County and Hamilton County, voted for the Democratic candidate.[25]
+Beginning with the 1994 elections the Democratic party struggled in the state.[26]

 References